txdat/notes/obsidian/engineering/system-design/60-days-of-system-design.md

 - [ ] **A: Last-Write-Wins (LWW)** — highest timestamp takes record.
 Loser's change vanishes silently — no error, just gone.
 Cassandra defaults to this.
 Fine for append-only (metrics, event logs).
 For anything a human edited: silent data loss with timestamp attached.
 - [ ] **B: Vector Clocks** — track causality per replica, detect conflicting versions, surface to application for resolution.
 Amazon Dynamo used this.
 Correct and transparent.
 Problem: conflict resolution is now your job.
 Vector clocks tell you where conflicts are; they don't tell you how to fix them.

+- vector clock = vector of node counter. it only detects conflicts, cannot resolves them -> user intervention

 > [!success] **C: CRDTs (Conflict-free Replicated Data Types)** ✅ — data structures designed so any two replicas always merge mathematically without coordination.
 Operations are commutative, associative, idempotent.
 G-Counter: only increments, merge = take max.
 RGA/YATA (sequence CRDTs): each character gets unique ID, concurrent inserts deterministically ordered — collaborative text editing.
 Figma's canvas runs on CRDTs.
 Notion's block model is CRDT-based.
 Millions of concurrent writers across distributed regions converge independently — zero coordination.